polyaxon/polyaxon/README.md

 helm del --purge  <RELEASE_NAME>  --no-hooks
 ```

-This can be particularly if your deployment is not working, because the hooks will most probably fail.
+This can be particularly useful if your deployment is not working, because the hooks will most probably fail.

-## Configuration

-The following tables lists the configurable parameters of the Polyaxon chart and their default values.

 ### Namespace